wp-plugins/threewp-broadcast/readme.txt

 1. The plugin is network enabled
 2. Your user level has broadcast access (Broadcast access role)
-3. Your user has write access to more than this blog
+3. Your user has write access to more than this blog (see Admin settings > Maintenenace > View blog access).
+Or use the All Blogs premium plugin to access all blogs.
 4. The correct post type(s) have been selected
 5. <em>User & Blog Settings</em> is not set to hide the meta box from the user / role / blog